ADDING A SUB

 or the BEOLAB

-couples somewhat differently to the room, and certainly
+couples somewhat differently to the room, and certainly to a sub

-more than a cheap way to attempt to get free bass out of an enclosure
+than a cheap way to attempt to get free bass out of an enclosure

 and /or driver that's too small.
 It's a holdover from the 1930's

 when because of driver inefficiencies (especially when compared

 to today's units) you had to do everything possible to increase

-the useable output over the desired range of frequencies.
+the useable output over the desired range of low frequencies.

-cubes that disappear, but expect 9-foot results from them.
+that disappear, but expect 9-foot results from them.
 Since they

 haven't repealed ohms law or any other laws of physics while we

 Lets examine ported speakers.